 Survey respondents were given 10 different scenarios that depart from the traditional Insurance 1.0 business model methods, but that may fit with their business models now or in the future.
 The younger generational businesses are more likely to consider new sources or channels of insurance that reflect an ecosystem-based approach to reaching customers with the right products in the right context.
 Once purchased, however, all SMB segments across all generations love the idea of managing their policies through their mobile devices.

-Commercial insurers need to place their products in the purchase path of other items their customers need.
+By leveraging commercial insurance software, SMBs can place their products in the purchase path of other items their customers need.
 They need to place them in the context of other circumstances and events to give their customers the power to manage their policies easily and immediately.
 This is the pop-up philosophy.
 Take the business to the point of demand and make the product fit the need.
 Consider how timing plays a role.
 Can an on-the-spot decision give insurers the precise timing that will yield the maximum amount of profit gained in a minimal amount of time with a lower level of capital expenditure?
 What changes need to happen to insurer systems to align them with real-time SMB insurance needs?

 Food trucks “take the product to the people.”
 SMB insurers that live by the same mantra will tap into new markets at the point of demand.